maxmekiska/llmnet/README.md

 # `llmnet`

-llmnet is a python library designed to facilitate collaborative work among LLMs on diverse tasks.
+llmnet is a library designed to facilitate collaborative work among LLMs on diverse tasks.
 Its primary goal is to encourage a diversity of thought across various LLM models.

 llmnet comprises two main components: